NTDzVEKNY/BTL_TTNT_Group2/README.md

         Scikit-learn (ver >= 1.5.2)
         Matplotlib (ver >= 3.9.3)

- If you use Window run this code after install conda in conda cmd:
+If you use Window (You can skip this section if you only run TensorFlow on CPU)

+- First install NVIDIA GPU driver if you have not.

+- Then install the CUDA, cuDNN with conda:
 ```
 conda install -c conda-forge cudatoolkit=11.2 cudnn=8.1.0
 ```